bw-math/bw-math/source/notes/statistics/01_GRAPHICAL_REPRESENTATIONS.rst

     *r* = response of "red"
     *y* = response of "yellow "

-An *ungrouped frequency distribtion* is simply a table where each entry represents the frequency of every possible observation,
+An *ungrouped frequency distribtion* is simply a table where each entry represents the :ref:`frequency` of every possible observation,

 +-----+-------+
 |  x  |  f(x) |